-In school staff plan our curriculum so that it is organised into themes for half a term or a term.
-This means children are able to make links between different subject areas and helps us to make sure our curriculum is broad, rich and balanced.
+In school staff plan our curriculum so that it is organised into subject-led themes for half-term blocks, with maths and English sessions running alongside this.
+This means children are able to explore knowledge and skills in more depth and helps us to make sure our curriculum is broad, rich and balanced.
 We enjoy lots of visits and visitors over the year to help support the children's learning.
-Our classes are organised into single year groups (such as Year 1), and learning opportunities are planned to ensure we are meeting the needs of all children.
+Our classes are organised into small, mixed-year group classes, and learning opportunities are planned to ensure we are meeting the needs of all children.

 We work hard to plan a curriculum that generates a high level of interest and enthusiasm for learning.
 All classes use a variety of teaching methods such as whole class, small group and individual teaching.
 To ensure progress and continuity teachers and support staff work as a team to plan, and to record regular formal and informal assessments of learning in order to identify the next steps in the children’s learning.

-In 2016-17 we started using the Maths No Problem approach to support our children in developing a secure, deep understanding of maths and to ensure a common language around maths across school.
+Since 2016-17 we have been using the Maths No Problem approach to support our children in developing a secure, deep understanding of maths and to ensure a common language around maths across school.
 At the same time we worked on embedding a 'Growth Mindset' approach to help develop resilience and confidence in all children.

 In addition to National Curriculum subjects the school is committed to the equality of opportunity and the importance of providing access to the curriculum for all children.
 We aim to work within our school’s 5 Commitments and the wider fundamental British values around respect and tolerance towards others.
 By supporting children’s Spiritual, Moral, Social and Cultural Development we aim to prepare children for their future life in modern Britain, with a secure understanding of democracy and law and their own responsibilities within this.
 Opportunities in school such as the School Council give children the chance to experience planning and decision-making at school level; our well-established residential visits provide opportunities for team work and supporting each other in a different, more challenging setting.